LukasF7889/moviequoteapi/README.md

 ---

-This API is ideal for practice with REST, Mongoose, and handling relations between documents.
+I used this API for practicing backend technologies and RESTful APIs